Catheters

 Applications

-• Biocompatible and drug-eluting coatings
+• Biocompatible and drug-eluting coatings for catheter-based delivery devices

 • Selective functional coatings on tubing and small-diameter shafts